 Prior to settlers coming to Shelter Cove and naming it, many different Native American tribes inhabited the Pacific Northwest.
 At least one Shelter Cove Tribe within the Wailaki Group of Indians lived here.
 Native artifacts are still occasionally found in the Cove.

-The Bureau of Land Management has a field office in Whitethorn with more information about the local tribal history.
+The Bureau of Land Management has a field office in Whitethorn, CA with more information about the local tribal history.
 Also our Shelter Cove General Store has a short historical summary too!

 As soon as there were people in Shelter Cove, fishing was an important part of life on the Lost Coast.
 A short summary of Shelter Cove fishing history is found at our page: Shelter Cove-Overview.